-Next months until spring 2024, you can see the pop-up gallery of artist Maartje van den Noort with beautiful drawings, paintings and woven work, both online and in our Hattem store.
+Explore the pop-up gallery of artist Maartje van den Noort with beautiful new drawings and paintings, both online and in our Hattem store.

 "I am very happy with the collaboration.
 It's just right.
-We have known each other for a long time and also worked together on an exhibition when you just opened ten years ago at the mill in Hoonhorst.
-There is also work of mine in the White House "I really enjoyed it when we met again this year at Object Rotterdam.
+We have known each other for a long time and also worked together on an exhibition when you just opened at the mill in Hoonhorst.
+There is also work of mine in the White House "I really enjoyed it when we met again at Object Rotterdam.
 We immediately had a lot of nice new ideas that made me happy.
 And I think our work fits together really well.” - Maartje

 go to the online pop-up gallery